 Is your team under pressure to deliver major results?

-Are they daunted by the size of the challenge they have been asked to take on?
+Are your staff daunted by the size of the challenge they have been asked to take on?

 Few things stay the same in business.
 Competitors get faster and smarter.
 Consumers want more for less.
 To take your organisation to the next level of performance will often require setting and achieving audacious commercial goals – be it dramatically raised sales targets or rapidly developing new products.

 However, when a team is handed a challenge that requires them to step out of their comfort zone, they may not always react with delight.
 If they are not fully engaged their efforts may only be half-hearted, leading to a lack of progress and a self-perpetuating cycle of discouragement.
 Energy that could be spent on making headway is instead siphoned off into making excuses and justifying poor performance rather than taking personal responsibility for the things that can be changed.

 This presentation confronts those unspoken doubts head-on, and provides tips, tools and realistic strategies to help refocus team members on what they can control.
 It helps them build resilience, create momentum and achieve success.

 My experience and what I bring

 The very first step was dealing with the perception of risk, and I share a very powerful insight that was pivotal on setting me back on track, correcting my attitude.